Privacy Policy

 • the right to withdraw consent.
 You may, as permitted by applicable law, withdraw your consent to the processing of your personal data at any time.
 Such withdrawal will not affect the lawfulness of processing based on your previous consent.
 Please note that if you withdraw your consent, you may not be able to benefit from certain service features for which the processing of your personal data is essential;

 • the right of erasure.
 You may request that we erase your personal data and we will comply, unless there is a lawful reason for not doing so.
-For example, there may be an overriding legitimate ground for keeping your personal data, such as, a legal obligation that we have to comply with, including but not limited to safeguarding mentees;
+For example, there may be an overriding legitimate ground for keeping your personal data, such as, a legal obligation that we have to comply with, including but not limited to safeguarding school students;

 • the right to request, on legitimate grounds, the restriction of processing of your personal data;